blue-name/slb/intl.en-US/Developer Guide/Server Load Balancer instance/ModifyLoadBalancerInstanceSpec.md

 -   slb.s3.medium
 -   slb.s3.large

 The available specifications vary by region.
-For more information, see [Guaranteed-performance instances](../../../../reseller.en-US/User Guide/SLB instances/Guaranteed-performance instances.md#).
+For more information, see [Guaranteed-performance instances](../../../../reseller.en-US/Archives/User Guide (Old Console)/SLB instances/Guaranteed-performance instances.md#).

 **Note:** When you change a shared-performance instance to a guaranteed-performance instance, a brief disconnection of service may occur for 10 to 30 seconds.
 We recommend that you perform this operation when the traffic is low or use GSLB to schedule the service to other SLB instances first.